premaseem/DesignPatternsJava9/README.md

 # What is Interpreter Design Pattern
-Interpreter pattern provides a way to evaluate language grammar or expression.
+Iterator Design Pattern enables to get a way to access the elements of a collection object in sequential manner without any need to know its underlying representation.

 ## Diagram
 ![Diagram](https://github.com/premaseem/DesignPatternsJava9/blob/iterator-pattern/diagrams/Iterator%20Design%20Pattern%20class%20diagram.jpeg "Diagram")